M-68/meta_resource/README.md

 - Click submit to add the resource to the database.
 - Open [the main database](https://airtable.com/shrDN5mYU3dExG5x8/tblTuQ8HV5dqpEl6D) to see your contributions.

-*Congradulations!
+*Congratulations!
 You're now a contributor!*

 ## Contributing Guidelines